 District of Columbia

 ObamaCare v.
-Hobby Lobby; Hobby Lobby risks millions in fine after refusing to comply with ObamaCare's mandate on contraception coverage.
-The Oklahoma based chain was denied an emergency appeal by the Supreme Court to get an exemption from having to provide contraception coverage to it's employees.
-Hobby Lobby has decided to take a stand against the ruling by refusing to comply with the law, in doing so they risk over a million dollars a day in fines from the IRS.
+Hobby Lobby; Hobby Lobby risks millions in fine after refusing to comply with ObamaCare's "contraception mandate".
+On December 26th, 2013 the Oklahoma based chain was denied an emergency appeal by the Supreme Court to get an exemption from having to provide contraception coverage to it's employees.
+Hobby Lobby has decided to take a stand against the ruling by refusing to comply with the law, risking over a million dollars a day in fines from the IRS.

-ObamaCare won in the Supreme Court battle between Hobby Lobby and ObamaCare.
-On December 26th Supreme Court Justice Sonia Sotomayor, who is in charge of hearing emergency appeals for the United States Tenth Circuit, refused Hobby Lobby appeal.
-Now the chain must comply with the law (at least until the decision reaches the Federal Court.)
+ObamaCare won the first battle in the Supreme Court battle between Hobby Lobby and ObamaCare.
+On December 26th, 2013 Supreme Court Justice Sonia Sotomayor, who is in charge of hearing emergency appeals for the United States Tenth Circuit, refused Hobby Lobby appeal.
+The chain had to comply with the law until the decision reached the Federal Court.

 Hobby Lobby isn't the first company to stand up to ObamaCare's controversial provision that says that all employers must provide contraception as part of their health insurance plan.
 There have been several other law suites from for-profit and not-for-profit groups that have fought the law.
-While 9 have been granted injunctions, Hobby Lobby was not so lucky.
+Many had been granted injunctions, and now the official ruling means many more may follow.